isomerpages/moe-sembawangsec/_smbss-experience/ICT.md

 Our Aspirations to ensure Quality Learning in the hands of every learner – empowered with technology:

-1. Through professional conversations on the design of student-centric learning experiences, we empower teachers to be effective and skilful designers of active learning experiences, and environments
+1. Through professional conversations on the design of student-centric learning experiences, we empower teachers to be effective and skillful designers of active learning experiences, and environments
-2. Through our Signature Programmes – PEARL and STeM (as part of ALP) and the baseline ICT learning modules on the Student Learning Space (SLS), the ICT department strives to provide a dynamic and engaging curriculum that moulds Sembawang Graduates into active, self-directed and competent learners who are future-ready and responsible digital citizens.
+2. Through our PDLP–PEARL and CFF (Code for Fun Programme with IMDA), e-Reflection and digital literacy learning modules on the Student Learning Space (SLS), the ICT department strives to provide a dynamic and engaging curriculum that moulds Sembawang Graduates into active, self-directed and competent learners who are future-ready and responsible digital citizens.

 ![](/images/IT1.jpeg)

-As with all subjects, ICT is also a values-driven discipline.
+As with all subjects, ICT is also a value-driven discipline.
 Guided by our school values our school values and through our ICT programmes, we inculcate our students with the following:

 1. Be RESPONSIBLE for your learning, development and device
 2. RESPECT the learning environment and others in the learning process